eric g johnson law

 October 18, 2018Eric G. Johnson

-Being charged with committing a crime can be stressful and scary.
+Facing a criminal charge may feel stressful and scary.
 With potentially severe punishments, finding ways to get out of the situation is always a top priority, especially if you haven’t had previous run-ins with the law.
-Individuals who may not be fully aware of their criminal options or are unaware of how the criminal justice system operates are often coerced into entering a guilty plea to get their charges reduced, even if they know they didn’t partake in the criminal act.
+Many individuals, unaware of their legal options or the workings of the criminal justice system, are often coerced into pleading guilty to get their charges reduced, even if they know they didn’t partake in the criminal act.
+A conditional plea allows a defendant to plead guilty while retaining the right to appeal certain pre-trial rulings.

 While pleading guilty could make sense to accept a lower punishment, there are situations where you may end up regretting your choice.
 In these situations, you may choose to fight your case in court rather than accepting the plea deal and related punishment, but this can be difficult to do once you’ve already entered a guilty plea.
+Plea negotiations between the prosecution and defense play a crucial role in this process and can impact the decision to withdraw a guilty plea.
 Several factors could determine whether or not you can take back your plea.

 Informed of Your Rights

 One factor that will help determine if you can withdraw your plea is if the arresting officers followed protocol.
-Defendants are required by law read there three rights before the court accepts a guilty plea.
+Defendants are required by law to read their three rights before the court accepts a guilty plea.
 As a defendant, you have:

 • The right to a trial by jury